sacharora999/devops-with-xlr-xld/README.md

 1) Install the AWS CLI as described here: https://docs.aws.amazon.com/cli/latest/userguide/installing.html

-2) Configure the AWS CLI as described here and select region eu-west-1 (Ireland): https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration
+2) Configure the AWS CLI as described here and select region ap-south-1 (Mumbai): https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration

     **N.B.:** If you have already been using the AWS CLI and have multiple profiles, please ensure the default profile is configured correctly.